learnwithvikasjha/learnwithvikasjha/README.md

 ### Hi there 👋

-I am Vikas Kumar Jha.
+I am **Vikas Kumar Jha**.
 You might already know me from my [YouTube channel](https://www.youtube.com/vikasjha001) or one of my Udemy Courses, here is my [Udmey Profile](https://www.udemy.com/user/vikas-kumar-jha-5/).

 Experience: I have 13+ Years of experience working with a leading IT company known as Wipro Technologies.
 I left my job on the 13th of October 2023 to continue to teach students full-time.
 Now, I spend most of my time creating courses on Udemy or YouTube.
 I also write technical articles which are published on my website [itpanther.com](https://itpanther.com/blogs).